daneroo/im-rsync-algo/README.md

 Also, I am trying to get TDD style right, so testing is important.

-Some parts have been adapted from [the work of Mihai Tomescu &lt;matomesc@gmail.com&gt; & Tolga Tezel &lt;tolgatezel11@gmail.com&gt;](https://github.com/ttezel/anchor.git)
+Some parts have been adapted from [the work of Mihai Tomescu &lt;matomesc@gmail.com&gt; & Tolga Tezel &lt;tolgatezel11@gmail.com&gt; in their github repo: ttezel/achor](https://github.com/ttezel/anchor.git).

 ## Tests
 We have chosen [mocha](http://visionmedia.github.com/mocha/) for out test runner, and the **BDD** style  *describe/it* (although this can be mixed with **TDD**'s *suite/test*).